Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Emergency Numbers You Should Know

-911 – Police, Fire, Medical Emergencies For immediate life-threatening emergencies: chest pain, severe bleeding, difficulty breathing, loss of consciousness, falls with injury, fire, or crime in progress.
-211 – United Way Community Resource Hotline Dial 2-1-1 from any phone in Illinois Available 24/7, 365 days a year This free service connects callers to local resources for:- Food assistance
+For immediate life-threatening emergencies: chest pain, severe bleeding, difficulty breathing, loss of consciousness, falls with injury, fire, or crime in progress.

 Elder Abuse Reporting

-Illinois Department on Aging – Elder Abuse Hotline Phone: 1-866-800-1409 (24 hours a day, 7 days a week) Website: illinois.gov/aging Elder abuse is serious and more common than most people realize.
-In Illinois, anyone can report suspected elder abuse—you don’t have to be certain, just concerned.
+Elder abuse is serious and more common than most people realize.
+Anyone can report suspected elder abuse β you don’t have to be certain, just concerned.
 Reports are confidential and investigated by trained professionals.
-Types of Elder Abuse:- Physical Abuse: Hitting, pushing, restraining, rough handling causing injury

 - Emotional/Psychological Abuse: Verbal threats, humiliation, intimidation, isolation